PierfrancescoSoffritti/android-youtube-player/README.md

 # Download
 The Gradle dependency is available via [jCenter](https://bintray.com/pierfrancescosoffritti/maven). jCenter is the default Maven repository used by Android Studio.

 The minimum API level supported by this library is API 17.
+Also, your app needs to be using the [androidx libraries](https://developer.android.com/jetpack/androidx/) instead of the old support libraries.

 ### Core
 The *core* module contains the YouTube Player.
 It's all you need to play YouTube videos in your app.